 - Skip water bottles altogether and use reusable glass bottles.

-- Buy products that are packed in Eco-friendly materials such as PCR and paperboard containers, paperboard jars and tubes, black PIR jars, recycled materials, hemp zipper bags, glass bottles or jars and so on.
+- Buy products that are packed in Eco-friendly materials such as PCR and paperboard containers, paperboard jars and tubes, black PIR jars, recycled materials, hemp clothes or zipper bags, glass bottles or jars and so on.

 5. Bring Your Own Bag When You Go Shopping